Sony at E3 2017: It's All About the Games

 Call of Duty: WWII

 Call of Duty: WWII goes back to the series roots by once again exploring the European theater of war during World War II.
-The Showcase trailer showed off some of the game's multiplayer elements, but in a more cinematic environment.
+The Showcase trailer showed off some of the game's multiplayer elements but in a more cinematic environment.

 PlayStation owners will get access to a CoD: WWII private beta starting August 25, with Xbox One and PC betas to follow sometime after.
-The full game releases November 3, on the PlayStation 4, Xbox One, and PC.
+The full game releases on November 3, on the PlayStation 4, Xbox One, and PC.

 Bethesda's biggest RPG gets not only a Nintendo Switch conversion but a PlayStation VR version, as well.
 From the trailer shown at the showcase (seen below), there doesn't appear to be many improvements to the game outside of a virtual reality experience.
-Skyrim VR will be released November 2017 exclusively on PlayStation VR.
+Skyrim VR will be released in November 2017 exclusively on PlayStation VR.